 Academic Profile

-Ronit Peled Laskov (PhD) a clinical criminologist and a senior lecturer in the Department of Criminology at Ashkelon Academic College, Israel.
+Ronit Peled Laskov (PhD).
+I am a clinical criminologist and a senior lecturer in the Department of Criminology at Ashkelon Academic College, Israel.

-I earned my Bachelor degree in psychology from the University of Haifa in 1992, and my Master degree (1998) and Ph.D.
-(2005), in clinical criminology, from Bar Ilan University.
+Academic background: I earned my Bachelor’s degree in psychology from the University of Haifa (1992), and my Master’s degree (1998) and PhD.
+(2005) in clinical criminology from Bar-Ilan University.
 My M.A. thesis dealt with perceptions and cognitive schemas of violence among youths.
 My doctoral dissertation dealt with the development of empathy.
 I was also involved in a comprehensive study of violence prevention in schools.

-Following a conference chaired by me on the subject of wrongful convictions, I participated in the editing of a book that dealt with the legal, psychological and social aspects of this phenomenon.
+I chaired a conference on the subject of wrongful convictions, following which, I was co-editor of a book on the legal, psychological and social aspects of this phenomenon.

-Today, I am the head of the Ethics Committee at Ashkelon Academic College and an active researcher, mainly in fields relating to crime, punishment, and rehabilitation, with particular emphasis on white-collar offenders.
-Some of my studies deal with cognitive-functional schemas relating to crime and punishment.

-I spearhead studies on the subject of perseverance in work on the part of released prisoners during their parole and thereafter.
-These studies are conducted in collaboration with the Prisoner Rehabilitation Authority, the Prison Service, and the Central Bureau of Statistics.
-The results of my research are presented at international conferences, in addition to being published internationally.
+Research: I spearhead studies on prisoners’ perseverance in work during and after their parole.
+These studies are conducted in collaboration with the Israel Prisoner Rehabilitation Authority, the Israel Prison Service, and the Israel Central Bureau of Statistics.
+The results of my research have been presented at national and international conferences, and have been published internationally.
+As part of my work as a researcher, I have extensive experience interviewing prisoners and ex-prisoners.

-In the field of teaching, I guide master's degree clinical criminology students in the preparation of their theses and deliver courses to both bachelor's degree and master's degree students in a variety of subjects like therapy and rehabilitation, penology, victim's profiles, advanced research methods, youth crime, social psychology and more.
-However, I feel comfortable teaching a wide gamut of courses in criminal justice, including comparative criminal justice systems and theories.
+Teaching: I supervise theses for master's degree students in clinical criminology.
+I teach courses for bachelor's degree and master's degree students in a range of subjects including therapy and rehabilitation, penology, victims’ profiles, advanced research methods, youth crime, social psychology, criminal justice, and comparative criminal justice systems and theories.

-Professional experience: I worked for several years in therapy-based totalitarian boarding schools for youths suffering from severe behavioral disorders, abandonment, neglect, and exhibiting borderline criminality.
-In addition, I worked in closed psychiatric wards in mental health medical centers in Israel.
+Professional experience: I worked for several years in therapy-based boarding schools for youth suffering from severe behavioral disorders, abandonment, neglect, and exhibiting borderline criminality.
+In addition, I worked in closed psychiatric wards in mental health centers in Israel.Currently, I am the head of the Ethics Committee at Ashkelon Academic College.
+I am actively involved in research, mainly in fields relating to crime, punishment, rehabilitation, and related cognitive-functional schemas, with particular emphasis on white-collar offenders.

-As part of my work as a researcher, I have extensive experience interviewing prisoners both in and out of prison.
 I currently serve as public representative on parole committees and as an official prison controller by the Ministry of Internal Security.